-- Comprehensive pre-departure planning packet and expert travel advice. - All in-country transfers as scheduled (transfers on different days are additional).
-Ground transportation in spacious and comfortable private vehicles with professional drivers. - Local and return flight reconfirmation, in-country airport check-in and luggage assistance. - All accommodations in first-class (4 star) hosterías and unique haciendas as listed (or at similar boutique style facilities) on a shared basis with private bath.
-Double beds for couples (primarily queen or king-sized) can be requested in advance, but cannot be guaranteed, as most hotels offer few rooms with double beds. - All meals indicated on the itinerary (B=breakfast; L=lunch; D=dinner).
+- Comprehensive pre-departure planning packet and expert travel advice. - All in-country transfers as scheduled.
+Ground transportation in spacious and comfortable private vehicles with professional drivers. - Local and return flight reconfirmation, in-country airport check-in and luggage assistance. - All accommodations in first-class (4 star) hotels, hosterías and unique haciendas as listed (or at similar boutique style facilities) on a shared basis with private bath.
+Advanced bookings are recommended if you require double beds (King/queen) for couples, or plan to arrive early or extend your stay. - All meals indicated on the itinerary (B=breakfast; L=lunch; D=dinner).
 Vegetarian diets accommodated on request (advance notification required).
-For other diets, consult your travel specialist before making a reservation. - All guided tours (as listed) conducted on a private basis by knowledgeable, English-speaking native guides specializing in the local culture and natural history of the Andes (includes applicable entrance fees). - Single Supplement provides single room accommodations in all hosterías and haciendas.
-Due to the limited number of rooms at these facilities, there is a maximum of 2 singles allowed per group.
-If you require single accommodations, making reservations several months in advance is recommended.
+For other diets, consult your travel specialist before making a reservation. - All guided tours (as listed) conducted on a private basis by knowledgeable, English-speaking native guides specializing in the local culture and natural history of the Andes (includes applicable entrance fees). - A local English-speaking guide/escort is provided for the trip (Day 01-08).
+An assistant guide is provided for groups with 9 or more participants. - Single Supplement provides single room accommodations in all hosterías and haciendas.
+Due to the limited number of rooms at these facilities, making reservations several months in advance is recommended.